DevJupyHUB/bookish-octo-doodle/README.md

 <img src="/pydytuesday.png" width="75%"/>

-**PydyTuesday** is a TidyTuesday experience tailored for Python users, in collaboration with Posit.
-Each week,<br>
+**PydyTuesday** is a TidyTuesday experience tailored for Python users, in collaboration with<br>
-TidyTuesday features a new dataset, offering participants the opportunity to explore, visualize, and share<br>
+Posit.
+Each week, TidyTuesday features a new dataset, offering participants the opportunity<br>
-their insights.
+to explore, visualize, and share their insights.
 You can check out all the datasets [here](https://github.com/rfordatascience/tidytuesday).

 <img src="/My_contributions.png" width="75%"/>